Espresso: The Art of Concentration and Technical Perfection

 When you look at a correctly brewed espresso in a glass, you see three layers:

-- Crema: The thick, hazelnut-colored foam on top.
+1. Crema: A thick, hazelnut-colored foam on top.
 It is an emulsion of coffee oils and carbon dioxide.
-Although it can be bitter on its own, it is proof of the bean's freshness and correct pressure.
+Although bitter on its own, it is proof of the freshness of the beans and the correctness of the pressure.

-- Body: The middle part of the brew.
-This is where the texture and viscosity you feel on your palate are hidden.
+2. Body: The middle part of the brew.
+This is where the texture and viscosity that you feel on your palate are hidden.

 The 3 Pillars of Home Espresso

-1. The grinder is more important than the machine
+1. The Grinder is more important than the espresso machine

-In pour-over methods, a millimeter error in grind thickness is often forgivable.
-In espresso, a one-micron change can shorten brewing time by 10 seconds and ruin the balance.
-You need a burr grinder with very precise (ideally stepless) adjustment.
+In pour-over methods, an error in grind size is sometimes forgivable.
+In espresso, even a minimal adjustment of the grinder settings can drastically change the water flow time and ruin the flavor balance.
+You need a burr grinder with very precise (preferably stepless) regulation.

 For espresso, look for beans roasted slightly darker than for alternative methods.
-An "Espresso Roast" makes it easier to dissolve flavor compounds in such a short time.
-Choose coffees within the range of 2 weeks β 2 months from the roasting date.
-Coffee that is too fresh (2-3 days) will "gas," making stable water flow impossible.
+"Espresso Roast" makes it easier to dissolve flavor compounds in such a short time.
+Choose coffees in the range of 2 weeks – 2 months from the roast date.
+Coffee that is too fresh (2-3 days) will "gas out" excessively, preventing a stable water flow.

-The coffee in the portafilter must be perfectly leveled and compressed (tamping).
-If you do it crookedly, the water will find the path of least resistance β resulting in so-called channeling.
-The result?
-The coffee will be simultaneously sour and bitter.
-To avoid this, use a jewelry scale for every brew.
+The coffee in the portafilter must be perfectly leveled and tamped.
+If you do it crookedly, the water will find a path of least resistance – creating so-called channeling.
+The effect?
+The coffee will be both sour and bitter at the same time.
+To maintain full control over the taste and repeatability of results, it is essential to use a jewelry scale – thanks to it, you can be sure that you use the same amount of coffee every time and get the same amount of brew.

 How to taste espresso?

 Before you take a sip, stir the brew with a spoon.
-Espresso layers have different densities β heavy acidity accumulates at the bottom, while the bitterness of the crema stays on top.
+Espresso layers have different densities – heavy acidity accumulates at the bottom, and the bitterness of the crema stays on top.
 By stirring them, you combine these extremes into a coherent, sweet whole.

 A good espresso should be balanced.
 Look for the sweetness of ripe fruit, caramel, or dark chocolate.
-If you feel an unpleasant astringency on your tongue or a piercing acid after drinking β the recipe needs correction.
+If you feel an unpleasant astringency on the tongue or a piercing acid after drinking – the recipe needs correction.

-- Coffee running too fast (under 20s)?
-The brew will be watery, salty, and aggressively sour.
+• Extraction too fast (under 20s)?
+The brew will be under-extracted – watery, salty, and aggressively sour.
 Solution: Grind the coffee finer.

-- No crema?
-The beans are likely old (stale) or the coffee dose in the basket was too small.
+• No crema?
+The bean is probably old (stale) or the amount of coffee in the basket was too small relative to its size.

 Summary

 Espresso requires discipline.
-It can be frustrating when the "recipe doesn't land" in the morning, but the satisfaction of a perfectly thick, sweet shot rewards every effort.
-It is also the foundation of your favorite milk drinks β from a classic Cappuccino to a Flat White.
+It can be frustrating when it's hard to get the optimal taste in the morning, but the satisfaction of a perfectly thick, sweet shot rewards every effort.
+It is also the foundation of your favorite milk drinks – from a classic Cappuccino to a Flat White.

 Mastered the methods?
 Check how to drink better without getting a PhD.